-In particular, the Exchange is proposing to update Rule 510 to give it a new title, "Good Standing for Specialist, SQT, and RSQT," to add relevant good standing language, and appeal rights.
-The Exchange proposes to change the language of Rule 510 to indicate that, with the deletion of Rule 511, Rule 510 will also be applicable to specialists.
+The Exchange is proposing to update Rule 510 to give it a new title, "Good Standing for Specialist, SQT, and RSQT," to add relevant good standing language, and appeal rights.
+The Exchange proposes to amend the language of Rule 510 to indicate that, with the deletion of Rule 511, Rule 510 will also be applicable to specialists.
 The Exchange proposes to change the language of Rule 510 to more closely align the Exchange with BX Options by adopting language from the BX Options rule at Chapter VII, Section 4.
-BX Options market makers are held to good standing standards per the BX Options rule.
+BX Options Market Makers are held to good standing standards per the BX Options rule.
 Specialists on Phlx are another type of market maker.
+The Exchange believes that these amendments are consistent with the Act because these changes serve to add clarity and transparency to the rule text.

 The Exchange is adopting language from BX Options at Chapter VII, Section 4.
-Specifically, the Exchange proposes new language in Rule 510(a) to state that to remain in good standing on the Exchange as a specialist (including Remote Specialist), SQT, or RSQT, the specialist, SQT, or RSQT must meet specific requirements set forth in the rule.
-As discussed, the proposed new good standing language in Rule 510 will be, in all material respects, similar to BX Options rule at Chapter VII, Section 4.
-This makes particular sense because all BX Options Market Makers are designated as specialists on BX for all purposes under the Act or rules thereunder and, like Phlx specialists, have market making obligations.
+Specifically, the Exchange proposes new language in Rule 510(a) to state that to remain in good standing on the Exchange as a specialist (including Remote Specialist), SQT, or RSQT, the specialist, SQT, or RSQT must meet specific requirements set forth in the rule.43 As discussed, the proposed new good standing language in Rule 510 will be, in all material respects, similar to BX Options rules at Chapter VII, Section 4.
+This makes particular sense because all BX Options Market Makers are designated as specialists on BX for all purposes under the Act or rules thereunder and, like Phlx specialists, have market making obligations.44 The Exchange believes that the good standing rule text is consistent with the Act because as described above the Exchange believes that this approach is broader and will take new factors into account which would serve to promote just and equitable principles of trade in evaluating market participants that engage in market making activities by considering their obligations and past performance.